Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: GenAI-Native Design Patterns

 \subsection{Evolvability Patterns}

-\subsubsection{Unified conversational Interface}
+\subsubsection{Unified Conversational Interface}

 Instead of only relying on rigid APIs or natural language (NL) interfaces, GenAI-native assets should adopt a hybrid approach, where communication may happen via NL or via dedicated protocols both assets agree upon.
 This enables a more flexible interaction, beyond what is available through rigid APIs.

 A core feature of such unified interface is the ability to gradually evolve from freeform conversations towards more traditional APIs.
 This implies that the latter API should not remain static but will gradually evolve over time.
 For efficiency and reliability, GenAI assets should encourage the reuse of existing APIs and logic, rather than continuously developing custom interfaces and logic.

-\subsubsection{Cognitive workflow optimizer}
+\subsubsection{Cognitive Workflow Optimizer}

 This pattern involves the systematic identification, formalization, and transformation of key cognitive communication and processing patterns into traditional workflows.
 When integrated into the end-to-end functionality, it is also necessary to reconfigure the programmable router to correctly route relevant requests to these new workflows.
 To prevent the proliferation of highly specific and difficult-to-maintain workflows, it is essential to systematically review and refactor such workflows.